hctsai8/LVI-detection-final/README.md

 - `LVI_detection/vascular_detection_model/train_data/models/vessel_classifier_conch.pth`
 - `LVI_detection/vascular_detection_model/train_data/models/lvi_classifier_conch.pth`

 The pipeline also loads CONCH models.
-To use CONCH model/ run the program, make sure the token need to be created through hugging face.
-You need to generate the token and replace to the `token.txt` through `hf_auth_token="token.txt"` by yourself, as the github security policy, token cannot be push in any format.
+To use CONCH model/run the program, make sure the token needs to be created through Hugging Face.
+You need to generate the token and replace the `token.txt` through `hf_auth_token="token.txt"` by yourself, as the GitHub security policy states the token cannot be pushed in any format.

 ## Running the web app